ayeks/SGX-hardware/README.md

 | Workstation | HP  | HP Z240 Tower Workstation  | N51 Ver.
 01.54 ] | 16 Mar 2017 | HP Z240 Tower Workstation, Intel(R) Xeon(R) CPU E3-1240 v5 @ 3.50GHz|
 | Server | Supermicro | system [5019-MR](http://www.supermicro.com/products/system/1U/5019/SYS-5019S-MR.cfm), mainboard [X11SSH-F BIOS 1.0b or 2.0b](http://www.supermicro.com/products/motherboard/Xeon/C236_C232/X11SSH-F.cfm) | [Pressrelease](http://www.supermicro.com/newsroom/pressreleases/2015/press150901_Embedded_IoT_Skylake.cfm) [see Issue 6](https://github.com/ayeks/SGX-hardware/issues/6) | 19 May 2016| [platform services only on specific ME versions](https://github.com/ayeks/SGX-hardware/issues/24) |

+## Cloud Vendors

+Today there is no cloud vendor that allows the execution of Intel SGX enclaves in their environment.
+Both [AWS](https://github.com/ayeks/SGX-hardware/issues/37) and [Google](https://github.com/ayeks/SGX-hardware/issues/38) have CPUs that capable of SGX but the execution is disabled.
+We discussed that into detail [here](https://github.com/ayeks/SGX-hardware/issues/37).
+According to a [Intel forum post](https://software.intel.com/en-us/forums/intel-software-guard-extensions-intel-sgx/topic/755636) Azure discontinued their SGX program also.

+The last hope for SGX in the cloud is the [IBM Bluemix Cloud Data Guard](https://www.ibm.com/blogs/bluemix/2017/12/data-use-protection-ibm-cloud-ibm-intel-fortanix-partner-keep-enterprises-secure-core/).
+Feel free to sign up [here](https://www.ibmdataguard.com/request.html) and please report back to us if you are able to execute SGX in their environment.

 ## Test SGX

 You can check if SGX is enabled on you system with the test_sgx.c.
 Just compile and run it: